Nikon D50 vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D50 does not provide wifi capability.

-Both the D50 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The D50 was replaced by the Nikon D40, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Both the D50 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The D50 was replaced by the Nikon D40, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the D50 and A7R II can be found, respectively, in the Nikon D50 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is the Nikon D50 better than the Sony A7R II or vice versa?
 The listing below highlights the relative strengths of the two models.